thermaldonkey/donkey_bot/README.md

 1. Add tests/documentation
 2. Organize commands into those only the broadcaster can use vs public commands
+3. Quotes commands (one to enter a new one, one to post a random saved quote)
+4. Gambling system (broadcaster enables buckets, which creates new commands. viewers wager points in buckets of their choice)
-3. Codify Twitch IRC message formats to allow the system to be a bit more deterministic
+5. Codify Twitch IRC message formats to allow the system to be a bit more deterministic
-4. !AFK tweaks to work for anyone (deprecate !back, allow customization of welcome back message)
+6. !AFK tweaks to work for anyone (deprecate !back, allow customization of welcome back message)
-5. Add new features and other fun stuff!
+7. Add new features and other fun stuff!

 ### To see donkey_bot in action